Swiddis/go-url-shortener/README.md

 ## To-do

-* Web front-end
+- Web front-end
-* Load balancer
-* More sophisticated storage scheme
+- More sophisticated storage scheme
-  * Use Redis as a cache
+  - Use Redis as a cache
-  * Use a SQL database as persistent storage
+  - Use a SQL database as persistent storage
-* Switch from deprecated `docker-compose` to `docker compose`
+- Switch from deprecated `docker-compose` to `docker compose`
-* General functionality additions
+- General functionality additions